FamilySearch/GEDCOM/specification/gedcom-3-structures-4-enumerations.md

 | `LOCKED` | Some systems may ignore changes to this data. |
 | `PRIVACY` | This data is not to be shared outside of a trusted circle, generally because it contains information about living individuals.
 This definition is known to admit multiple interpretations, so use of the `PRIVACY` restriction notice is not recommended. |

-It is recommended that applications allow users to chose how `CONFIDENTIAL` and/or `PRIVACY` data is handled when interfacing with other users or applications, for example by allowing them to exclude such data when exporting.
+It is recommended that applications allow users to choose how `CONFIDENTIAL` and/or `PRIVACY` data is handled when interfacing with other users or applications, for example by allowing them to exclude such data when exporting.